Keith Peters (physician): Career and research

-From 2006-2008 Peters was Interim Director of the MRC National Institute of Medical Research and there conceived and initiated the development of what is now the Francis Crick Institute.
+From 2006 to 2008 Peters was Interim Director of the MRC National Institute of Medical Research and there conceived and initiated the development of what is now the Francis Crick Institute.

-From 2012-2016 he served on the executive committee of the Francis Crick Institute in London,.
+From 2012 to 2016 he served on the executive committee of the Francis Crick Institute in London,.

 Peters has also made national contributions to UK science through his memberships of the Prime Minister's Advisory Council of Science and Technology (ACOST) and its successor, the Council of Science and Technology (CST).
-He was Chair of Council of Cardiff University from 2004-2011.
+He was Chair of Council of Cardiff University from 2004 to 2011.

-From 2005-2016 he was a Senior Consultant in Research and Development for GlaxoSmithKline.
+From 2005 to 2016 he was a Senior Consultant in Research and Development for GlaxoSmithKline.